debroyankit/PBIP_Analyzer/README.md

   a plain column reference (both simply register as "this entity touches that table").
-- Calculation groups and hierarchies are not yet modeled as their own entities (only tables, columns, calculated columns, and measures are).
+- Calculation groups and hierarchies are not yet modeled as their own entities (only tables, columns, calculated columns, measures, and RLS roles are).
-- Visual **and filter** field references are both captured, since the field walker scans the entire `visual.json` (query state *and* `filterConfig`) generically -- verified against real-world PBIR exports.
+- Visuals, Page-Level filters, Report-Level filters (`filterConfig`), and Row-Level Security (RLS) filters are all fully parsed and incorporated into dependency resolution.